What Is The Definition Of Basket Interference In Basketball?

 1. Basket interference in basketball is a violation that occurs when a player does any one of the following:

 - A player touches the ball, or any part of the basket, while it is still touching the rim.

 - A player touches the ball when the ball is over the cylinder of the basket, while the ball is moving upwards.

 - A player reaches up through the bottom of the basket and touches the ball, whether it is inside or outside of the cylinder.

 A defensive player or an offensive player can be called for basket interference.
 If a defensive player is called for the violation, then the offensive team is awarded the points.
-If an offensive player is called for the violation, then it no points are awarded and the possession of the ball is given to their opponent.
+If an offensive player is called for the violation, then no points are awarded and the possession of the ball is given to their opponent.

 The one exception for when an offensive player is allowed to place their hands within the cylinder is when they are dunking the ball.
-The player is allowed to momentarily place the ball within the cylinder, in addition to hang on the rim for a short amount of time without being called for basket interference.
+The player is allowed to momentarily place the ball within the cylinder, in addition to hanging on the rim for a short amount of time without being called for basket interference.

 Example of How Basket Interference Is Used In Commentary